Skip to content

 6. Keep moving

-Don't stand still while training on the punching bag.
-Move around the bag, change your angles and stay alert.
-This simulates a real fighting situation and teaches you to deal with your opponent's movements.
+Don’t stand still during your training on the punching bag.
+Move around the bag, change your angles, and stay alert.

 7. Intensity and duration